UPPMAX/R-python-julia-matlab-HPC/docs/R/intro.rst

     - look at how to install other R packages yourself
     - show you how to run batch jobs
     - show some examples on using R
+    - Show you how to start up Rstudio and give a brief intro to the tool